haneenabu/RecipeBlog/README.md

 ## Description

-_This application will allow communities to share recipe blogs, using the ingedients of the recipe, the app will use an API to calculate the calories in a given recipe._
+_This application will allow communities to share recipe blogs.
+When user selects to view recipes they are shown Paleo specific recipes.
+Later they will be able to contribute their own healthy recipes_

 ## Sample Application